GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 ```

 ## Union
 The union is a user-defined data type that integrates multiple variables as members of a single structure tag regardless of their data type but shares a memory space.
 In other words, value changes in one of the members also change the value assigned in the other members.
-Use the `union` keyword to define a structure in C language.
+Use the `union` keyword to define a union.

 ```c
 /* UNION DEFINITION: TOTAL 4 BYTES */